Children’s Ministry at Redeemer

 Participation in the Service

 Each week during the Eucharist children are invited to join us.
 Many parents choose to keep kids with them for the entire service (which we are totally fine with!).
 We encourage even the smallest worshippers to see themselves as a part of the greater body.
 They should watch and hear parents sing and pray.
-Children should have questions about what we are doing in the liturgy and we should be prepared to explain.
+Children should have questions about what we are doing in the liturgy, and we should be prepared to explain.
 Their questions should not be seen as unnecessary confusion, but as opportunities for teaching.
 This has always been received as an important part of the formation of Christian children.
 Furthermore, we encourage all children upon entering 3rd grade to participate as acolytes—to recognize that they have a very important function in the life of our church.

 We value our youth and children being in the sanctuary, rather than segmenting our population.
 This allows them to see themselves as a part of the whole.
 It is our hope that they will be hugged, high-fived, prayed with, prayed for and acknowledged by all ages—every Sunday!
 It is easy to conclude that a primary reason for the departure of youth is the difficult transition of segmented teens and children into ‘big’ church.
 They often are disoriented and want to go back to ‘their’ church.